bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_4.md

 That means to animate our mario, we just need to write the body of the function `go` to explain to python how to continuously update (i.e. where do we draw the mario this time) and delete the mario image.
 Here's what we need to tell our `go` function to do:

-1. Erase the mario currently on the screen
+1. Delete the mario currently on the screen
 2. Draw a new mario (slightly shifted to the right)

 That's it!
-So at the top of the `go` function's body, call some function that the screen to deletes our first mario named `"mario_1"`.
+So at the top of the `go` function's body, call some function that the screen to deletes our first mario named `"mario"`.
 Now, we need to teach it how to draw a new mario, slightly to the right of where the first one was.
 In other words, **the more ticks we have gone through** the more to the right (increase on the x-axis) we need to draw our mario.
 On tick 0, we want to shift mario over by 0 on the x-axis.
 One tick 1, we want to shift mario over by say 5.
 Then by 10.
 Then by 15.
 Then by 20.
 If only there was a mathematical operation that allowed us to represent the relationship between the value of `ticks` and the amount we want to shift by.
 Once you've got that figured out, modify the call to `pixel_art` so it's x-coordinate uses that relationship.

 Now when you run your program Mario is racing across the screen; but more like an ice skater than the track and field star he actually is.
 To make this a little more "animation" like, we want to draw 3 different versions of Mario rather than just the same version of mario shifted a bit each time.
 Remember those other mario versions from Step 1?
 What we want to do is draw `mario_0`, then `mario_1`, then `mario_2`, then `mario_0`, then ...
 To do this, use an `if-elseif-else` conditional along with counter so that the mario version we draw changes each iteration (hint: `ticks % 3` will cycle between the values of 0, 1, and 2).
 This is a slightly more advanced version of what we talked about last week: